johnpeart/johnpeart.github.io/src/posts/archive/2016-01-30-civil-service-functions-and-cross-government-diversity-networks.md

 title: "How will the functional model affect Civil Service diversity networks?"
 excerpt: "The future of the Civil Service is based on functions; but the work of diversity networks is based around departments.
 How can cross-government diversity activity evolve to meet the needs of a changing Civil Service?"
 categories:
 - government
 - diversity
 - LGBT
+aliases:
+- /2016/01/30/civil-service-functions-and-cross-government-diversity-networks/
 ---

 You probably haven't read [this policy paper](//www.gov.uk/government/publications/civil-service-reform-plan) on the Civil Service’s new functional model.
 It’s something being implemented in the Civil Service right now; if it works, it poses a lot of new challenges and opportunties for diversity in government.